tymyrddin/blue-threats/source/docs/thm/zerologon.md

 |:--:|
 | [https://tryhackme.com/room/zer0logon](https://tryhackme.com/room/zer0logon) |

-On September 14, Secura released a whitepaper for CVE-2020-1472, that allowed an attacker to go from Zero to Domain Admin in approximately one minute.
+On September 14, Secura released a whitepaper for [CVE-2020-1472](https://nvd.nist.gov/vuln/detail/CVE-2020-1472), that allowed an attacker to go from Zero to Domain Admin in approximately one minute.
 They dubbed this vulnerability Zero Logon.

-Zero Logon is a purely statistics based attack that abuses a feature within MS-NRPC (Microsoft NetLogon Remote Protocol), MS-NRPC is a critical authentication component of Active Directory that handles authentication for User and Machine accounts.
+Zero Logon is a purely statistics based attack that abuses a feature within `MS-NRPC` (Microsoft NetLogon Remote Protocol), `MS-NRPC` is a critical authentication component of Active Directory that handles authentication for User and Machine accounts.
 In short -- the attack mainly focuses on a poor implementation of Cryptography.
-To be more specific, Microsoft chose to use AES-CFB8 for a function called ComputeNetlogonCredential, which is normally fine, except they had hard coded the Initialization Vector to use all zeros instead of a random string.
+To be more specific, Microsoft chose to use `AES-CFB8` for a function called `ComputeNetlogonCredential`, which is normally fine, except they had hard coded the `Initialization Vector` to use all zeros instead of a random string.
 When an attacker sends a message only containing zeros with the IV of zero, there is a 1-in-256 chance that the Ciphertext will be Zero.

 In this room, the ZeroLogon vulnerability is approached from a "Proof of Concept" (PoC) emphasis, providing a